heini208/fault_detector_spot/documentation/System_Design.md

 command buffer on the system’s blackboard.
 At this point the command-handling layer has completed its responsibility: commands are normalized, ordered, and ready for execution, but not yet acted upon.

-The actual execution and life-cycle management of these command objects is handled by a dedicated subtree inside the behavior tree: the **Command Buffer Handler
+The actual execution and life-cycle management of these command objects is handled by a dedicated subtree inside the behaviour tree: the **Command Buffer
+Handler
 **.
 This subsystem continuously monitors the command buffer, selects the next executable command, and invokes the appropriate action nodes responsible for base movement, manipulation, mapping, recording, or other high-level functions.

-The next section describes how the Command Buffer Handler operates, how command classes transition from buffered objects to active behaviors, and how execution flow, cancellation, and completion states are coordinated.
+The next section describes how the Command Buffer Handler operates, how command classes transition from buffered objects to active behaviours, and how execution flow, cancellation, and completion states are coordinated.
 It also includes a summary of all currently available command types integrated into the system.

 The Buffered Command Tree manages and executes user commands in a controlled, buffered manner.
 Commands received from the UI are stored, queued, and processed